-J.4.4.2 The Secretary shall carry out such activities as are specified in this governance framework and as are otherwise agreed between the members from time to time.
+J.19 The Secretary shall carry out such activities as are specified in this governance framework and as are otherwise agreed between the members from time to time.

-J.4.5 Authority
+Authority

-J.4.5.1 A representative of the authority shall be entitled to attend panel meetings as an observer and may speak at any meeting.
-The authority shall from time to time notify the Secretary of the identity of the observer.
-For the avoidance of doubt the authority representative shall not be considered a member of the panel.
+J.20 A representative of the Authority shall be entitled to attend panel meetings as an observer and may speak at any meeting.
+The Authority shall from time to time notify the Secretary of the identity of the observer.
+For the avoidance of doubt the Authority representative shall not be considered a member of the panel.